Lehigh Division: Penn Haven Junction to White Haven

 Past Penn Haven Junction, only the Lehigh Division continues as the Lehigh Line stops at Penn Haven Junction; the Lehigh Line did continue past Penn Haven Junction at one time but the tracks past the junction is now represented as the Lehigh Division.
-Past Penn Haven Junction, the Lehigh Division crosses the Lehigh River (crosses the river twice with the Lehigh Line before that) and continues on the right bank of the river until it gets to White Haven, Pennsylvania.
+Past Penn Haven Junction, the Lehigh Division crosses the Lehigh River, which crosses the river twice with the Lehigh Line before that, and continues on the right bank of the river until it gets to White Haven, Pennsylvania.